cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ## Wave 12

-Wave 12 was deployed on September TODO, 2021.
+Wave 12 was deployed on October 6, 2021.
 Deployment is in two phases:

 * Initially the survey was given only to 15% of survey respondents, the remainder receiving Wave 11.
 This phase was used to conduct three experiments